MaverickEngine/headline-engine/README.md

 A/B Headline Testing for Wordpress

-NB: This plugin is pre-Alpha.
-It doesn't work at all.
-Don't install it!

 ## Features
 - Ability to enter multiple headlines;
 - Instant scoring feedback while entering headlines;